 The $99 (£60, AU$109) Typo keyboard case added a couple of extra inches to an iPhone, but provided a physical keyboard experience that's a little too close to the one BlackBerry pioneered, according to a judge.http://cms.techradar.com/article/edit-news-body.action

 U.S. District Judge William Orrick said similarities between the case and BlackBerry's IP were "unmistakeable" and that Typo was deliberately targeting smartphone users who prefer qwerty action.

 "BlackBerry has convincingly shown that BlackBerry's keyboard designs are a key driver of demand and goodwill for BlackBerry phones," the judge wrote in ordering a temporary sales ban.

-The company plans to appeal the order and told Bloomberg Businessweek it would "continue to make and sell innovative products that busy people can't live without."
+The company plans to appeal the order and told Businessweek it would "continue to make and sell innovative products that busy people can't live without."